New York Times: Prosecutor tapped by Barr to investigate Russia probe is now looking into Clinton Foundation - KESQ

 CNN reported in 2018 that the FBI and federal prosecutors began actively investigating whether Clinton Foundation donors were improperly promised policy favors or special access to Hillary Clinton while she was secretary of state in exchange for donations to the charity, as well as whether tax-exempt funds were misused.

-The Times reported that the charity was served in 2018 with a grand jury subpoena for foundation records and compiled.
+The Times reported that the charity was served in 2018 with a grand jury subpoena for foundation records and complied.

 President Donald Trump and Republicans have accused the Clinton Foundation of being a corrupt and opaque institution, while the foundation has always rejected the “pay-for-play” accusations.